 PartsCompleting the repair requires very few parts.
 All you need is a new Delta 1400 series faucet valve.
+This is the one I got and it worked great:

 - Picquic Multi-bit Screwdriver

 - I've had a Pic Quic screwdriver for years.
 They are well made and very useful.
+I use mine almost daily.

 - Channellock Tongue and Groove Pliers